-RELATED: Jackie Lacey apologizes after her husband aims gun at Black Lives Matter protesters outside Granada Hills home
+Jackie Lacey apologizes after her husband aims gun at Black Lives Matter protesters

-Jackie Lacey said her husband acted out of fear and is "profoundly sorry'' for his actions.
+On March 2, Jackie Lacey said her husband had acted out of fear and was "profoundly sorry" for his actions.

 City News Service contributed to this report.